-On Friday, November 27, it’ll be Black Friday #ByeBuyFriday.
+Today, Friday November 27th, it’s Black Friday #ByeBuyFriday.
 This is not a day of massive discounts.
 On the contrary.
-It is a day when we ask you to fork over an extra 10%* on your order.
+It is a day when we boldly ask you to fork over an extra 10%* on your order.
 ‘Today only, so don't miss your chance!’
 Welcome to #ByeBuyFriday, where we stand up against the massive Black Friday sales and bring you truly sensational prices towards a better world.

 *Obviously the extra 10% will be donated to a charity that shares our values in the field of fair and more sustainable fashion, inclusivity within the environmental movement, animal rights and anti-racism.
-Who we’ve chosen to be this campaign’s charity will be announced next week.
 Moreover, we ourselves will double these extra #ByeBuyFriday proceeds from today.
 Today we've announced who we're giving the proceeds to: Mikaela Loach.
 Read more about why we've chosen to help out this woman in particular in our shared battle against social injustice.

 We urge everyone - consumers and companies - to not participate in Black Friday's sales as it is an implicit approval of a world where unrelenting overproduction and exploitation is acceptable.
 Find more on how this works below.